-'Fat-finger' error seen as sterling slumps; Asian shares dip
+Sterling plunges nearly 10 percent before recouping some losses; stocks slip

 Interest rate futures are now pricing in about 65 percent chance of a rate hike by December, compared to less than 50 percent late last month.

-The 10-year U.S. Treasuries yield hit a three-week high of 1.746 percent on Thursday.
+The 10-year U.S. Treasuries yield hit a three-week high of 1.746 percent on Thursday before easing slightly to 1.73 percent on Friday.

 Oil prices continued to climb, with U.S. crude breaking through $50, spurred by an informal meeting among the world's biggest producers on output cuts and falling U.S. crude inventories.

-(Additional reporting by Cecile Lefort in Sydney; Editing by Eric Meijer)
+(Additional reporting by Cecile Lefort in SYDNEY; Editing by Eric Meijer and Kim Coghill)